HS1VT/ULTRA-DS603_2023/README.md

 # ULTRA-pytorch

-Official Pytorch Code for the paper ["ULTRA：Uncertainty-aware Label Distribution Learning for Breast Tumor Cellularity Assessment"](https://arxiv.org/abs/2206.06623) , presented at MICCAI 2022.
+Pytorch Code for the paper ["ULTRA：Uncertainty-aware Label Distribution Learning for Breast Tumor Cellularity Assessment"](https://arxiv.org/abs/2206.06623) , presented at MICCAI 2022.
+This code has been modified to suit the needs of the course DS601: Advanced Machine Learning at IIT Bhilai.